Natasha Kidd is currently undertaking a practice based D-phil at the Ruskin School of Fine Art, University of Oxford.

 Regulation, resistance, readiness and care: what can be learnt by performing the peripheral behaviours of artists?

 Addison, J and Kidd, N (2019) 'Regulation, resistance, readiness and care: what can be learnt by performing the peripheral behaviours of artists?'
 In: Campbell, L, ed.
 Leap into action: critical performative pedagogies in art & design education.
-Peter Lang, New York.
+Peter Lang, New York, NY.
 ISBN 9781433166402

 Addison, J and Kidd, N (2017) 'Live resource.'
 In: Turvey, L, Walton, A and Daly, E, eds.
 In site of conversation.
 Tate London Learning, London, pp. 67-145.
 ISBN 9781849764735